vwolanyk/closures-assignment/README.md

 Now it's much clearer that `newPrice` is defined somewhere inaccessible - 'below' our current level in the code.
 It is therefore only accessible inside of that function.

 To recap - blocks in JavaScript are NOT special (unlike blocks in Ruby).
 They do not get their own scope.
-Scope is based on functions.
+Scope is based only on functions.

 ## Exercise 2

 Try to figure out what will happen with each `console.log()` statement before running it.
 Give a short answer about why it works (or does not work!) the way it does.
+@TODO Add possible lead-in for each problem

 ```js
 function buildHouse(address) {